 Once a few participants share their definitions.
 “Labels are things other folks call us.
 Labels can be identities and adjectives.
 When folks use labels on us, they can be empowering or hurtful.
 Self-identification helps us claim what labels we want folks to use with us.
 Respecting people’s self-identified labels can build bonds and friendships.
-Labels used in harmful ways, such as using stereotypes and reinforcing that by calling someone a derogatory label, such as “sissy” or “tranny” can be extremely hurtful.
+Labels used in harmful ways, such as using stereotypes and reinforcing that by calling someone a derogatory label.
 Stereotypes are based off of assumptions, or generalizations about someone based off of the labels you think they hold.
 Name calling is when someone uses words to invoke harm or make someone feel bad about themselves.
 To avoid stereotyping or name calling folks should check in with a person if they want any label used with them before using it.
 This activity will discuss how we can work towards calling people what they would like to be called.”

 2. (5 minutes) Opening: Show the video, “Slurs and Stereotypes”.